for-anonymous-reviewer/SUnSET/README.md

-# SUnSET
+# Who’s important? — SUnSET: Synergistic Understanding of Stakeholder, Events and Time for Timeline Generation
-Who’s important? — SUnSET: Synergistic Understanding of Stakeholder, Events and Time for Timeline Generation For ARR Blind Review
+For ARR Blind Review

 ## Install